Sail Away on an Alaska Cruise

 May brings spring wildflowers and the arrival of migrating whales, with lighter crowds and lower prices.
 June offers the longest days with nearly 19 hours of daylight, white nights, and stunning lupine blooms.

-July and August deliver the warmest weather (13-21°C), peak salmon runs, and active bears fishing at streams—but also the highest demand and prices.
+July and August deliver the warmest weather (55-70°F), peak salmon runs, and active bears fishing at streams—but also the highest demand and prices.

-September rewards patient travellers with autumn colours, Northern Lights opportunities, excellent value, and whale sightings as they begin their migration south.
+September rewards patient travelers with autumn colors, Northern Lights opportunities, excellent value, and whale sightings as they begin their migration south.

 Why Book with Extraordinary Adventures